Trnding teams up with Codebots to connect brands and advocates

 The next step in Jay’s journey is a brand portal allowing businesses to manage which products are available on Trnding and analyse what return they are getting by participating in the social media marketplace.

-Jay and Codebots' Win
+Jay and Codebots' shared win

 The workshop was designed to deliver a scoping document, compete with a product roadmap, a requirements backlog and UX & schematic diagrams, and in doing so accelerate Jay towards fleshing out his MVP.